mppan821/homelab/README.md

 - `infrastructure/terraform/` – Proxmox VM and kubeadm automation.
 - `infrastructure/kubernetes/` – Scratchpad for manifests that have not yet been promoted into Flux (see README inside).
 - `clusters/` – Flux GitOps tree for platform services and applications.
-- `docs/` – Architecture notes, bootstrap instructions, and ADRs.
+- `docs/` – Architecture notes, bootstrap instructions, and ADRs (see `docs/weave-gitops-ui.md` for the optional Flux UI).
 - `apps/` – Base manifests for workloads; Flux Kustomizations under `clusters/homelab/apps/` reference these (e.g., sample nginx).

 See `docs/architecture.md` for the full architecture narrative and `docs/bootstrap.md` for reproducible bootstrap steps.